Legal 6 min read

 • Questioning the expertise of those analyzing the metadata

-In Lorraine v.
-Markel American Insurance Co.
-(2007), the court established a comprehensive framework for authenticating electronic evidence, including metadata.
-This case set important precedents for how metadata must be handled and presented to be admissible in court.
+This case established a comprehensive framework for authenticating electronic evidence, including metadata.
+It set important precedents for how metadata must be handled and presented to be admissible in court.

 2. Maintain a clear chain of custody documentation